 MTAVG-Bench further adopts a four-level evaluation framework covering \textit{Signal Fidelity}, \textit{Attribute Consistency}, \textit{Social Interaction}, and \textit{Cinematic Expression}, which progressively characterize multi-talker dialogue generation from low-level perceptual quality to high-level structural and cinematic coherence.
 Each level is decomposed into fine-grained, diagnosable dimensions, including perceptual video quality, perceptual speech quality, scene consistency, speaker consistency, audio-visual lip synchronization, speaker–utterance alignment, turn-taking logic, emotional and expressive alignment, and speaker-centric camera alignment.
 In addition, MTAVG-Bench incorporates representative question formats, including multi-choice questions (single- and multiple-answer) for dimension-specific diagnostics and pairwise preference judgments for overall dialogue quality and prompt alignment, enabling fine-grained analysis beyond scalar scores.

-In summary, our contributions are three-fold: \begin{itemize} \item We introduce MTAVG-Bench, the first comprehensive benchmark for evaluating multi-talker audio-visual dialogue generation, {featuring high coverage and complexity through dialogue-centric prompts, multi-system T2AV synthesis, and fine-grained human annotations of multi-speaker generation errors}. \item Our benchmark is organized into four progressive levels, namely signal fidelity, attribute consistency, social interaction, and cinematic expression, with fine-grained diagnostic dimensions and question-based protocols for both dimension-wise and overall assessment. \item We provide new empirical insights into the limitations of state-of-the-art T2AV systems in multi-speaker dialogue generation. \end{itemize}
+In summary, our contributions are three-fold: \begin{itemize} \item We introduce MTAVG-Bench, a failure-driven diagnostic benchmark for multi-talker dialogue-centric audio-video generation, featuring high coverage and complexity through dialogue-centric prompts, multi-system T2AV synthesis, and fine-grained human annotations of multi-speaker failure cases. \item MTAVG-Bench is organized into four progressive levels, namely signal fidelity, attribute consistency, social interaction, and cinematic expression, with fine-grained diagnostic dimensions and question-based protocols for both dimension-wise and overall assessment. \item We provide new empirical insights into the limitations of current omni-modal evaluators and state-of-the-art T2AV systems in multi-speaker dialogue settings. \end{itemize}